Monday, March 1, 2021

 [The job description]

-A few weeks later I had an interview with a recruiter, then the hiring manager: Greg Everage.
-Soon I flew out to have an in-person interview with the team.
-I presented examples of the creative work in my portfolio, we discussed the role, and how it would be a blend of a project manager and creative contributor.
-We discussed commercials, designs, and all the goals Greg had for the team and how I would help bring them to fruition...if I was chosen for the role.
+I flew out to Norther California, interviewing with multiple people on the team.
+I presented examples of the creative work in my portfolio—scripts, videos, designs.
+We discussed the role, and how it would be a blend of a project manager and creative contributor.
+We discussed all the goals Greg had for the team, and how I would help bring them to fruition...if I was chosen for the role.

 Right before the interview

-Every day I waited for any indication whether I was chosen or not.
-A couple weeks after the interview, my colleagues brought me out to the Magnificent Mile in Chicago during our lunch break to distract me from looking at my phone constantly.
-As I tried something on in the dressing room, I heard a ding.
-A missed call!
-A voicemail!
-No signal!
-Ah!
-I wandered around the store like a hound searching for a scent.
-In the middle of a Nordstrom's, I listened as the recruiter told me they were extending a job offer and would email me the details.
+I busted out of the fitting room and wandered around the store like a bloodhound searching for a murder.
+Finally, near the exit of the Nordstrom, I gained signal and listened as the recruiter announced that they were extending a job offer and would email me the details.
 I cried.
 I cried like everything in my life led to this moment, and that my life and the world around me had purpose anew.
-I landed my dream job.
+I landed my dream job!
+I returned the sweaters to the rack.
+I don't need them—I'm going to California, baby!

 I soon learned the difference, however, between a dream job and a dream company.
 And how one person can turn a childhood dream into a constant, waking nightmare.